Bilqees Kaur: Main cast

 Sultan wants to pursue a white-collar job and is continuing his studies meanwhile.
-He is shown to be attracted to his boss Liz at the start and proposes to her but she believes in co-habiting over marriage.
+He is shown to be attracted to his boss Liz at the start and proposes to her, but she believes in cohabiting over marriage.
 Sultan rejects her because of this idea and goes to Pakistan to attend his friend's wedding.
-There he falls in love with Soha and marries her without his family's presence.
+There, he falls in love with Soha and marries her without his family's presence.